TheSil/docker-approach-test/README.md

 ## Build Approach0 itself

-You can use the approach0_build image to build the latest Approach0, use/modify the build.sh as required (e.g. link to your fork), and then just execute (for Windows users done by `build_approach.bat`):
+You can use the approach0_build image to build the latest Approach0, use/modify the build.sh as required (e.g. link to your fork), and then just execute (for win users in `build_approach.bat`):

 ```
 mkdir .\deploy\tmp